zachhhhh/WhisperLiveKit/README.md

 # Whisper Streaming Web: Real-time Speech-to-Text with Web UI & FastAPI WebSocket

-This fork of [Whisper Streaming](https://github.com/ufal/whisper_streaming) adds a ready-to-use HTML interface, making it easy to start transcribing audio directly from your browser.
-Launch the local server, allow microphone access, and start speaking.
-Everything runs locally on your machine 🎙️✨
+This project is based on [Whisper Streaming](https://github.com/ufal/whisper_streaming) and provides a ready-to-use HTML interface, allowing you to start transcribing audio directly from your browser.
+Launch the local server, grant microphone access, and start speaking.
+Everything runs locally on your machine ✨

 <p align="center">
   <img src="src/web/demo.png" alt="Demo Screenshot" width="600">